mbakker7/timml/docs/xsection/xsectionindex.rst

 5. :class:`~timml.linedoublet1d.LeakyLineDoublet1D` is an infinitely long leaky wall.
 An impermeable wall is created by specifying an infinitely large resistance

+6. :class:`~timml.stripareasink.StripAreaSink` is a strip area-sink, which can only be added when the topboundary is 'conf'

 .. toctree::
     :maxdepth: 1